 World Religions and How to Study Them

-In this course, students will gain religious literacy by learning about eight world religions and experiencing some previously unknown religious people, places, and things.
-We’ll also learn theories about religions and methods for studying religions at an introductory level.
+In this course, students gain religious literacy by learning about eight world religions and experiencing some previously unknown religious people, places, and things.
+They also learn theories about religions and methods for studying religions at an introductory level.
 That will involve learning about the relevance of religious literacy and religious studies by investigating how religious people and traditions influence people’s day-to-day lives.
 Finally, students will have the opportunity to develop their own personal identity in relation to religious others within a shared society.
 This is a Community Engaged Learning (CEL) course.

 Work, Ethics, and Society (aka The Meaning of Work)

-Isn’t religion something private that ought to stay outside the public arena?
-What do people’s religious beliefs about the Torah, Jesus, or the Qur’an have to do with their work, and how that work fits into economic frameworks like capitalism or socialism?
-In this course, you will have the opportunity to better understand the influence of religious traditions on economic life (and vice versa).
-We will read philosophers, theologians, economists, and ethicists from in the modern to contemporary periods in order to better grasp the interdependence of systems of religion, economics, philosophical theories of justice, anthropologies, ecologies, and politics.
-At the end of the course, we’ll expand the discussion to include explicit reflection on how your own work choices may be bound up with economic systems, political and social action, ethics, and their own interpretations of life and society.
+In this course, students have the opportunity to better understand the influence of religious traditions on political, economic, and cultural life (and vice versa).
+They read philosophers, theologians, economists, and ethicists from the modern to contemporary periods in order to better grasp the interdependence of systems of religion, politics, and society.
+At the end of the course, students reflect on how their own work choices may be bound up with economic systems, political and social action, ethics, and their own interpretations of life and society.

 The Pentecostal Explosion: Pentecostalism and Charismatic Movements